 Scholarly material is generally available in subject-specific databases that include journal articles, conference proceedings, and related material published in related disciplines.
 For example, scholarly articles in economics can be found in a database called EconLit, and health science literature is available through PubMed.
+You can also search for scholarly articles in UW Libraries Search.

 2. Choose your research subject area from the A-Z list that appears.
 Note that you will need to click on a broad subject category to expose more specific guide options.